What to Know About Medicare and Urgent Care

 Article at a glance

-• Understanding the federal Medicare program makes navigating unforeseen circumstances easier.
-Discussing options with a licensed insurance agent or a licensed health insurance agency may be helpful.
+- Understanding the federal Medicare program makes navigating unforeseen circumstances easier.
+Discussing Medicare benefits with a licensed insurance agent or a licensed health insurance agency may be helpful.

-An urgent care center is a walk-in facility that provides medically necessary services for sudden, but not life threatening, health conditions.
+An urgent care center is a walk-in facility that provides medically necessary services for sudden, but not life-threatening, health conditions such as sudden illnesses or small injuries.
 However, does Medicare cover urgent care centers?
 In most cases, yes, Medicare will cover urgent care, and many urgent care locations accept Medicare plans.
 However, there are a variety of factors that contribute to one’s overall cost and what is covered.

 Additionally, there may be medical events where a visit to the emergency room, retail clinic, or primary care physician may be more appropriate.
 As such, understanding exactly what urgent care is, as well as how it works with Medicare, will make navigating the medically unexpected far easier for Medicare beneficiaries.
 This ensures one receives the best, most cost-effective healthcare for a given situation.

-Read on to learn what there is to know about urgent care/Medicare coverage.
+Read on to learn what there is to know about urgent care and Medicare coverage.

 What are Urgent Care Facilities?